 The Anti-solvent crystallization process is relevant for Cannabinoids that have good solubility characteristics at low temperatures.
 In the Anti-solvent crystallization process, we will usually use two different solvents – the first solvent will solubilize the cannabinoid molecules, and through graduated addition of the second solvent, we will create supersaturation that will create cannabinoids precipitation and crystallization.

 Evaporative Crystallization of Cannabinoids

 The evaporative crystallization technique is relevant for cases where we deal with Cannabinoids that have high solubility in low temperatures, and we have no anti-solvent that can be used.
 In evaporative crystallization, we will gradually remove the solvent through evaporation to create supersaturation and cannabinoids crystals.

 - Process development- When it comes to the proper crystallization process, there is a need to define clearly what will be performed exactly at each stage and what are the critical parameters to be kept throughout the process.

 - Control- A proper crystallization process engineering should be controlled properly.
-Poor process control, especially over critical process parameters will lead to low yields, low purity and non-GMP product that also will require additional processing steps.
+Poor process control, especially over critical process parameters will lead to low yields, low purity and non-GMP (Good Manufacturing Practice) product that also will require additional processing steps.